quarterwire/instapydl/README.md

 # InstaPYDL

 A Python package for downloading Instagram Reels and retrieving metadata.
-With **InstagramDL**, you can validate Instagram Reel URLs, extract metadata, and download videos easily.
+With **InstaPYDL**, you can validate Instagram Reel URLs, extract metadata, and download videos easily.

 ---